elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-getters-and-setters.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, descriptors for accessor properties are different from those for data properties.
 There are no value or writable properties for accessor properties; instead, there are get and set functions.
 A named data property links a name to a value.
 This means you use the property to get and retrieve data directly as a public field on a class.
 A named accessor property associates a name with one or two accessor functions.
-The accessor functions get used to store or retrieve a value associated with the property.
+We use accessor functions to store or retrieve a value associated with the property.
 This behavior means that you restrict the access to a specific value behind a get or/and set accessor property.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />